-- > Duration: typically worn up to 7 days for continuous measurement; for this study, participants were asked to wear the wireless activity tracker for 14 days. - > Key Measures: vital signs, activity/actigraphy and posture classification, electromyography (sEMG), and sleep metrics. - > Grade: medical grade; FDA 510K cleared. - ➤ Data Transmission: to a paired cellular phone via Bluetooth Low Energy (BLE) transmission, then via cellular to sensors solution. - > Charging: wireless activity tracker are recharged daily during which no data are collected.
+- > Duration: typically worn up to 7 days for continuous measurement; for this study, participants were asked to wear the BioStamp sensors for 14 days. - > Key Measures: vital signs, activity/actigraphy and posture classification, electromyography (sEMG), and sleep metrics. - > Grade: medical grade; FDA 510K cleared. - > Data Transmission: to a paired cellular phone via Bluetooth Low Energy (BLE) transmission, then via cellular to Sensor Cloud. - > Charging: BioStamp sensors are recharged daily during which no data are collected.

-A wireless handheld device that combines a spirometer with a mobile app and analytics to monitor and collect data on respiratory function.
-It is used clinically to help manage asthma, COPD, and other respiratory conditions.
-As part of this study, the device is integrated into the Medidata sensors solution.
+NuvoAir is a wireless handheld device that combines a spirometer with mobile app and analytics to monitor and collect data on respiratory function.
+It is used clinically to help manage asthma, COPD and other respiratory symptoms/disorders.
+As part of this study, NuvoAir was integrated into the Sensor Cloud platform.

-- > Duration Used: 14 days; 2 measurements daily, a.m. and p.m. - > Key Measures: spirometry. - > Grade: medical grade; FDA cleared and CE marked. - > Data Transmission: to a paired cellular phone via BLE, then via cellular to SensorCloud. - ➤ Charging: the handheld device requires double A batteries which did not need replacement during the PoC assessment.
+- > Duration Used: 14 days; 2 measurements daily, a.m. and p.m. - > Key Measures: spirometry. - > Grade: medical grade; FDA cleared and CE marked. - > Data Transmission: to a paired cellular phone via BLE, then via cellular to SensorCloud. - > Charging: NuvoAir requires double A batteries which did not need replacement during the PoC assessment.